 As they started to walk, Emkir realized he'd best call Mikah and let her know about the change in staterooms.
 He was unaware that when he was calling, Mikah and the other Knights were with Countess Ursara.
 All he knew was that his call was routed to voicemail.
 Putting on his most appropriate voice, Emkir recorded, "Your new crew member is aboard and is an old friend of mine.
 So we are moving her into my cabin."
 That done, Emkir led Aali into the open cargo bay of the ship.
 As they walked and whispered sweet nothings back and forth, the couple entered Aiden's view.
 While he did recognize the woman, from the picture sent earlier by Mikah of the new engineer, Aiden could tell by the way they were acting that this woman was 'none too new' to Emkir.

 Arriving at the berth for Countess Ursara's Ship, Zach, Ms. Vik and Rol saw a man in livery at the berth portal.
-As they approached, he asked about their business.
+After they were close enough, he asked about their business.
 Once they introduced themselves, he asked for their Idents, which were handed over.
 After he checked the Idents, he nodded saying, "Ah Yes.
 Dame Mikah's staff."
 Turning to Ms. Vik, he said, "You are the Seneschal?
 The Countess' Seneschal would like to speak with you privately."
 Inger nodded, not certain what that meant.
 As they were led into the berth they found that a sitting room had been set up in the berth offices, much like the one aboard the Dulcinea on Jae Tellona.
 As a result, the three were not led to the ship proper.
 Zach and Rol were told to wait there.
 As the two men look around, they saw staff were present to provide drinks and service.
 They both watched briefly as Ms. Vik was led aboard Dulcinea itself.

 Once led into the ship, Inger found the sitting rooms had been reorganized.
 Somehow, more intimate, as if for more important clients or for more significant displays.
 These were now accessed from an initial entrance which appeared to be a media conference and press room.
 Eventually, Ms. Vik was lead into a small compartment that appeared to be an office, where an older human male sat at a desk.
 This surprised Inger, as she recalled that all the spaces aboard Dulcinea had been set up for dual-use, and were primarily 'sales and display' while she'd been in the Jae Tellona System.
 As Ms. Vik was led in, Ms. Vik recognized the man as he stood to extend a hand.
 She had first been introduced to Aanshik Jasani, the Countess' Seneschal, as part of the group Ursara had brought with her into the desert from Runips.

 As she returned the greeting, Aanshik asked her to sit.
 They first talked about a number of the upcoming events in-system as he asked about the Knight's plans?
 Ms. Vik played things close to the vest, not knowing what was next herself, and she had few answers and no plans.
 While Jasani didn't seem concerned or annoyed, he eventually and efficiently covered much of what the Knights might be planning himself.
-Inger listened to this, as well as the smooth transition he made when he said, "This lack of advanced planning must bother her as a former port administrator."
+Inger listened to this, as well as the smooth transition he made when he said, "This lack of advanced planning must bother you as a former port administrator."
 That changed the conversation, as he clearly showed he'd done research on Inger herself!
 With that, the conversation switched from Ms. Vik's past to discuss each of the members of the Knight's "staff".
 The more he displayed his gained knowledge of the team, the less happy and more professional Ms. Vik's demeanor became.
 Her one happy thought was that none of his research seemed to have turned up anything more than the inconsistencies and rumors about their past.

 She was also pleased that he never once ventured to ask or speculate about those rumors, or questioned where they rose from.
 But once he was done discussing the issues as he saw them, he got to the point of the meeting.
 Mr. Jasani asked Inger, quite bluntly, why a former SPA Executive was masquerading as the Seneschal for a minor Imperial Knight?
 Inger did her best to piece together a diplomatic answer, explaining that the 'team' aboard the Hotel California was not a random group.
 She admitted they were troubleshooters, while straying from who they worked for.
 Jasani accepted the information without pushing for more, or commenting on those points from his research that didn't make sense.
 In the end, Ms. Vik explained that, while she was not a Seneschal, it was easier to fit into molds people expected rather than getting them to accept your definitions.
 She continued, "That's the Knight's job..."
 Mr. Jasani nodded, but pointed out that playing any role required some research.
 Especially if the intent was to play it for long, or in a growing public manner.